Don't forget to also check the reading reflections and lecture schedule.

 |Fri 3/11||No essay this week, due to transition between textbooks.|

 |8||Mon 3/14||Simple Quantitative User Testing reading reflection due this morning (Sunday night) See our main page for where in Blackboard to find the new chapter.||

 GOMS analysis results on your cell phone,

 as an MS Excel table.
-(Blank MS Excel document to start with

-will soon be found here.)
+can be found here.)

 GOMS analysis will be completed in class; more details on format for table will